Droidadda/multirom-dev.github.io/README.md

-# multirom-m8.github.io
+# multirom-dev.github.io
-manifest and files for MultiROM Manager app for M8
+manifests and files for MultiROM Manager app for unofficial MultiROM devices